ThingsIXFoundation/docs/docs/mappers/1_lottery.md

 tickets won and which tickets lost for lottery `2`.
 We will also provide the `--verify` flag.
-With this flag, the tool will compare the locally calculated results with the results stored in the lottery draw for approximately 20% of the random tickets.
+With this flag, the tool will compare the locally calculated results with the results stored in the lottery draw for approximately 20% of the tickets, selected randomly.
 If it finds a deviation, it will print a warning with the ticket and lottery number for which the result doesn't match.

 ```bash
 $ ./mapper-lottery --lottery-contract <lottery-contract-address> --rpc-endpoint <rpc-endpoint> tickets 2 --verify